-COURSE DESCRIPTION: This course is designed to introduce students to concepts of the novel genre (concentrating on the two informing traditions of realism and romance), the critical tools and vocabulary necessary for novel analysis, and the historical context within which the early English novel originated and developed.
+COURSE DESCRIPTION: This course is designed to introduce students to concepts of the novel genre, the critical tools and vocabulary necessary for novel analysis, and the historical context within which the novel in English originated and developed.
 This introductory module will broaden and deepen students' understanding of prose fiction gained through LITS 1002.
-The course will also move on from a selection of Elizabethan fiction to identify some of the forms and directions taken by early novels, for example, the moral fable, the allegory, the comic-epic, the satire, the social novel, and the gothic novel.